raj-pranav/learn-solidity/Tutorials/Beginners/18-struct-in-solidity.md

 ```

-### Update elements by passing value in their order
+## Update elements by passing value in order
 You can pass the value as per the member declaration order, as shown in the code below

 ```solidity